Zaamurets

-Zaamurets (Заамурец) was an armoured train built by the Russian Empire in 1916.
+Zaamurets (Заамурец) was an armored train built by the Russian Empire in 1916.
 While originally made to fight in the First World War, it was extensively used in the Russian Civil War by Bolsheviks, Ukrainian anarchists and most notably the Czechoslovak Legion.
 It was then given to the White Movement to assist Chinese warlords, before eventually being captured by the Empire of Japan.
 During its service it was frequently renamed and reconfigured as it changed hands and traveled across Eurasia.

 History

 Russian and Ukrainian service

-During the start of WWI, the Russian Empire's armoured trains performed well, but had issues with mobility and fire control.
+During the start of World War I, the Russian Empire's armored trains performed well, but had issues with mobility and fire control.
 To remedy this, Russia ordered the construction of three motorized armored traincars, which were lighter and self-propelled.
 In early 1916, construction began in Odesa.
-While the cost of each train was initially expected to cost 29,000 rubles, soon into the project the budget had reached between 40,000 and 47,000 rubles per train, and the predicted time until completion was extended.
-By September 1916 the first train was almost complete, however the Kirov Plant manufacturing the gearbox failed to deliver the required part on time.
+While the cost of each train was initially expected to cost 29,000 rubles, soon into the project the budget had increased to between 40,000 and 47,000 rubles per train, and the predicted time until completion was extended.
+By September 1916 the first train was almost complete, however the Putilov works manufacturing the gearbox failed to deliver the required part on time.
 On 7 October, 1916, Zaamurets was finished enough to be tested, and on 19 November, 1916, it was deployed to the Southwestern Front.

 Due to a lull in combat when it was deployed, Zaamurets was initially used as an anti-aircraft weapon, though it later fought in the Southwest during the Kerensky offensive.
-In September 1917 it was transported to Odesa rail yards for modifications.
+In September 1917, it was transported to Odesa rail yards for modifications.
 While some of the upgrades were completed, the October Revolution disrupted plans.
-In December 1917 it was claimed by the Ukrainian Central Rada, despite the Rada being unable to work on it due to sabotage.
+In December 1917, it was claimed by the Ukrainian Central Rada, despite the Rada being unable to work on it due to sabotage.
 On 15 January, 1918, Zaamurets was seized by Bolshevik forces as part of the Odessa Bolshevik uprising, and used to defend the Odesa-Mala railway station.